w3c/wcag3/guidelines/groups/interactive-components/expected-behavior.md

   - reliable-positioning
 ---

-Users have :term[interactive components] that behave as expected.
+Users can navigate using :term[interactive components] that behave as expected.